jamietr1/google-docs-writing-tracker/README.md

 # Recent changes

+* 10/31/14: You can now use text based files (.txt, .md, .html, etc.) for your writing instead of Google Docs files.
+These files must be stored in your Sandbox folder on your Google Drive.
+Files of these types will be included in word counts.
+For now, however, only .md (markdown) files edited in Sublime Text are counted as part of the writing time for folks who have integrated with RescueTime.
+* 8/10/14: A simple configuration verification system as been added to check for common problems to help users troubleshoot what might be wrong with their setup.
 * 8/3/14: If an email address is not provided on the Config tab, no email will be sent.
 This provides an easy way to turn off email.
 Just clear out the value setting for the email field.
 I also updated the [master spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AmEvY6JjICyzdGU3aVFqeGVQX3JNRElaWDJlV2pxdlE&usp=sharing) so that the Email setting is now optional instead of required.
 Be sure to update your spreadsheet accordingly.
-* 8/10/14: A simple configuration verification system as been added to check for common problems to help users troubleshoot what might be wrong with their setup.

 # Overview